akhil-naidu/hasura-iitg/README.md

 # What are the topics we are gonna introduce in this workshop

-1. React with Tailwind CSS for quickly creating any front end without relying on component libraries.
+1. React with ChakraUI for quickly creating a front end
 2. Introduction to state management, rather than complicating life with Redux, we will use Zustand.
 3. Differences between React and NextJS and why NextJS.
 And what makes a piece of library or framework production ready?
 4. Differences between a SQL & NoSQL database and when to use what?